 Learning a foreign language is a plus, but if you don’t read regularly, perhaps it’s time to start.
 Reading helps in learning a new language and mastering the unknown vocabularies and complex grammar that seems to make no sense.

 Well, if you are reading a lot of books, you are likely to find a more productive language with more useful phrases that might be useful in your learning.
-In fact, reading exposes you to good quality and natural language.
+Reading exposes you to good quality and natural language.

 Is it a source of vocabulary learning?
 Yes, it is, it includes more words and vocabularies.
 Similarly, it is a hub that sharpens your skills regarding grammatical structures and language patterns.
 It is something to remember as you engage your brain with visual basics of a language.

 Picture yourself learning something and getting a chance to apply it in real life.
-Reading does all that, and you have a chance to see materials you are learning and put them into action.
+Reading does all that, and you have an opportunity to see materials you are learning and put them into action.

 Did you know that you can read a book from your native language in a second language taking advantage of the situation?
 It is called killing two birds with one stone.
 Be glad; you heard it here first.

-How do you get started once you have selected your favorite language and you are ready to learn it?
+How do you get started once you have selected the language and you are ready to learn it?
 These tips will help you get started.

 For beginners, don’t use advanced materials or you may end up hating the language.
 Instead, grab something simple, a child’s book may be or an adaptation and juggle your brain slowly by slowly.
 Next, take an audiobook and train yourself how to read and listen at the same time so that you can be proficient in pronunciation.

 Read a book from chapter one all through.
-Preferably, go for one with chapters that can be read within the shortest time possible.
-Remember, your aim is to reach the end of the chapter, try to summarize what you have read and reread the chapter to understand the plot of the story better.
+Preferably, go for one with you read within a shorter period of time.
+Remember, your aim is to reach the end of the chapter, try to summarize what you have read and reread it to understand the plot of the story better.

 If you are a fan of reading, I am sure you know perfectly well what subject you are most interested in reading.
-In fact, the best thing to do is to select something that you find enjoyable reading.
+Therefore, the best thing to do is to select something that you find enjoyable reading.

 Tip 5: Read for fun

 The idea is to read broadly to master the repetitive words and phrases as much as possible.
-In fact, make it a habit of reading those words that can be forgotten quite quickly.
+As a result, make it a habit of reading those words that can be forgotten quite quickly.

 While reading, you will encounter words or vocabularies that you don’t understand.
 Pay attention to these interesting forms of speech, write them down and find their meaning later.

-At this point, my guess is that you have mastered a lot and as being an experienced leader now, you can concentrate on intensive reading by simply reading few pages with more engagement into the main context.
+At this point, I guess that you have mastered a lot and as being an experienced leader now, you can concentrate on intensive reading by simply reading a few pages with more engagement into the main context.